QuantumOfVacuum/kylebebak.github.io/_posts/Code/Random/2016-02-18-ms-word-is-terrible.md

 categories: code random
 ---

 [MS Word is terrible](http://fluff.info/terrible/).
 And it's not just Word.
-It's OpenOffice, Pages, and all the other programs that were designed to edit documents instead of text - the so-called [word processors](https://en.wikipedia.org/wiki/Word_processor).
+It's OpenOffice, Pages, and all the other programs that were designed to edit documents instead of text &mdash; the so-called [word processors](https://en.wikipedia.org/wiki/Word_processor).

 Word processors are ___designed___ to conflate the data they manipulate with the representation of that data, to conflate markup and style.
 They can't be used for editing text.
 For a document produced by a word processor, this means a lot of things, all of them negative.
 Here are a few: